fuinorg/sjsm/README.md

-# sjsm
+# Simple Java Send Mail (sjsm)
-A simple java send mail command line application.
+A simple command line application for sending mails.

 ## Why?
 Sometimes it's nice to have a way to send an email without installing anything on the system.